 The Student Academic Scholarship Program will permit UMPI to award tuition scholarships to students whose presence would enhance the academic standard of the university by recognizing the academic achievement of our new students.

-In-State First Time College Students
+In-State or Out-of-State First Time College Students

-John F. Hill Blue Award
+John F. Hill Scholarship